eac-ufsm/internoise2021-headtracker/README.md

 ## Issues

- - The code works for the main camera, if you experience difficulties, try enabling only one in your system.
+ - So far the code defaults to the main camera, if you experience difficulties, you can either enable only the desired one in your system or directly select it [in the code](https://github.com/eac-ufsm/internoise2021-headtracker/blob/1f2dada96790360cbd68de936ef04852579f9a27/src/HeadTracker.py#L85) by changing the index in ```cv2.VideoCapture(0)```.

 # Cite us